shoheifukui/furima-29679/README.md

 ### Association

 - belongs_to :users
-- has_ one : orders, through: :purchases
+- has_ one : orders